 Did you know that most of the heat of the home dissipates through the roof?
 The roof of a house doesn’t get nearly as much attention as the interior, and it’s a shame given what it goes through.
 The roof endures rain, hail, snow, heavy winds and being covered in the debris of nature.
 It’s the first place you should go to when it comes to weather-proofing your home.
 Checking for broken tiles, slate, chimney stability and gutters are all imperative so that you can make sure there are no cracks that will let water sink into the house.
 If these cracks are left untreated, you’ll end up a lot colder than expected!

 Clean The Gutters

 We mentioned the gutters above as part of your roof, and they are, but you do need to pay some special attention here.
-Gutters are the perfect place for animals to nest, and they are also perfect for gathering leaves, sticks and other rubbish that has been blown upward by the wind.
+Gutter Cleaning Portland says that gutters are the perfect place for animals to nest, and they are also perfect for gathering leaves, sticks and other rubbish that has been blown upward by the wind.
 The gutters will shift a lot of water for you through the winter months, so you need to ensure they are cleaned out, dried out properly and any cracks or breaks patched up.
 If you leave any debris, the blockages can cause a water build up and if this water then freezes, you’re looking at cracked gutters!

 Drain The Drains

 Guttering feeds into drains, and so it makes sense that these can build up as much as gutters can.
 Cleaning out the drains doesn’t have to be a job done by you – if you prefer to call in the professionals you should do it!
 You will notice if the drains need doing simply because toilets, sinks and the bath will take a lot longer to drain out.
 Get it done before the cold truly sets in.